Week 4 objective: to understand that the Holy Spirit is a teacher; Christians believe the Holy Spirit teaches them how to live God's way.

 You will need: a large sheet of paper or a whiteboard, marker pens, the ‘3 in 1’ symbol (see Printables), the ‘Holy Spirit arrow’ (see Printables) and the ‘How to remember the two main things’ prompt sheet (see Printables).

 Before the session write the verse on the whiteboard or paper.
 Underline the phrase ‘the Holy Spirit’.
 Read the verse aloud and explain that this verse will help us learn more about the Holy Spirit.

-Quickly remind the children that the Bible teaches that there is one true God, three parts; God is three in one.
+Quickly remind the children that the Bible teaches that there is one God, three parts; God is three in one.
 Refer to the ‘3 in 1’ symbol as you explain that the parts of God are called Persons.
 The three Persons of God are God the Father, God the Son (whom we call Jesus) and God the Holy Spirit.
-Each of the Persons is fully God.
-The three Persons are so perfectly joined they are one.
 There is one God and he is three in one.
 Hold up one finger, then three fingers, then one again.

-Talk very briefly about why Christians want to live God's way.
-Quickly explain that Christians believe that living God's way is the greatest way they could possibly live.
-Christians believe it feels right to live God's way because they believe it's the way they were created to live.
-Living God's way is about two main things: loving God and loving others (draw two hearts next to the verse).
+Briefly remind the children that living God's way is about two main things: loving God and loving others (draw two hearts next to the verse).
 If you have time remind the children how to remember ‘the two main things’ by working through the prompt sheet – see Printables.

 So how do Christians live God's way?
 The Bible teaches that the Holy Spirit helps Christians, he helps them to become more like Jesus.
 Christians understand that by learning and growing to be like Jesus they will learn and grow to live God's way.